Apple's sales boom in communist Vietnam

 But Vietnamese smartphone sellers say a hunger for higher social status is driving Apple’s sales, helped by price cuts and payment plans that make it easier to digest handset prices that exceed the monthly income of most urbanites.

-The growing thirst for slick technology is not just benefiting Apple, but most firms offering tablets and smartphones, among them HTC and Samsung.
+The growing thirst for slick technology is not just benefiting Apple, but most firms offering tablets and smartphones, among them HTC (2498.TW) and Samsung (005930.KS).
 Slower growth for standard mobile phones shows local appetite for upgrades to trendier handsets, industry experts say.

-“I’ve seen no signs of an economic recession in this shop,” said the manager of a Hanoi branch of FPT, Vietnam’s biggest listed tech company.
+“I’ve seen no signs of an economic recession in this shop,” said the manager of a Hanoi branch of FPT FPT.HM, Vietnam’s biggest listed tech company.
 “People buy $1,000 items with ease and a family buying three iPads isn’t uncommon.”

 Many companies are looking closely at Vietnam, where 15 million people live in two main cities, only 30 million use the internet among a 90 million population and two thirds are under 30 years of age.